c4milo/osx-builder/README.md

 * nat
 * hostonly

-Memory has to be specified in IEC units.
-Example: 1gib, 1024mib, 1048576kib
+Memory is understood in megabytes.

 **Valid checksum algorithms:**